Category Archives: 1933 Films

 Grade: A

-The original, black and white, 1933 version of King Kong (a few other remakes or reboots followed) is a masterful achievement in special effects never before done in film and is also a great horror/adventure film that is timeless in its look and feel, capturing 1930’s New York City, especially, in majestic fashion.
+The original, black-and-white 1933 version of King Kong (a few other remakes or reboots followed) is a masterful achievement in special effects never before done in film.
+It is also a great horror/adventure film that is timeless in its look and feel, capturing 1930s New York City, especially in majestic fashion.

-Some of the dialogue and scenes are now dated or slightly racist, but it still holds up well as an overall lesson in film exploration and is a treasure to watch time and time again.
+Some of the dialogue and scenes are now dated or slightly racist, but the film still holds up well as an overall lesson in film exploration and is a treasure to watch again and again.

 In the watery harbors of New York City, filmmaker Carl Denham (Robert Armstrong) prepares to embark, via ship, on a journey to film his latest picture.

-Known for films about exotic wildlife, he has a film to end all films in mind, and reluctantly, is talked into casting a female lead in the part.
-He scours the streets of New York City, finding broke and hungry Ann (Fay Wray)- a struggling actress unable to find work.
-She agrees to the role and off they go headed towards a destination unknown.
+Known for films about exotic wildlife, he has a film to end all movies in mind and, reluctantly, is talked into casting a female lead in the part.
+He scours the streets of New York City, finding broke and hungry Ann (Fay Wray)—a struggling actress unable to find work.
+She agrees to the role and heads off to a destination unknown.

-Amid the voyage to the island, Ann and First Mate Jack Driscoll (Bruce Cabot) fall madly in love with each other giving the film a nice romantic slant along with the male-driven adventure story.
+Amid the voyage to the island, Ann and First Mate Jack Driscoll (Bruce Cabot) fall madly in love, giving the film a nice romantic slant along with the male-driven adventure story.

-The adventure begins when the crew arrives at Skull Island to find a weird, ancient ritual marriage occurring by the tribal people and all hell breaks loose when the dangerous “King Kong” escapes from captivity and falls in love with Ann.
+The adventure begins when the crew arrives at Skull Island to find a weird, ancient ritual marriage occurring among the tribal people.
+All hell breaks loose when the dangerous “King Kong” escapes from captivity and falls in love with Ann.

-As I watched the film in 2017, not too far out from 100 years past the film’s incarnation, I oftentimes sat in wonderment, amazed at how the filmmakers were able to achieve the luminous special effects throughout the second half of the film.
+As I watched the film in 2017, not too far from 100 years after its incarnation, I often sat in wonderment, amazed at how the filmmakers achieved the luminous special effects throughout the second half of the film.

-Given the film is in black and white, the contrast of the dark, enormous ape (Kong) and the bright New York City, and the majestic Empire State Building, prominently featured in the final, climactic, act.
+Given that the film is in black and white, the contrast between the dark, enormous ape (Kong) and the bright New York City and the majestic Empire State Building is prominently featured in the final, climactic act.

-Scenes of a struggling Ann in the hand of King Kong seem flawless and believable and I marvel at how these scenes were shot and the enormous amount of effort to make them dramatic and not hokey looking.
+The scenes of a struggling Ann in King Kong’s hand seem flawless and believable.
+I marvel at how these scenes were shot and the enormous amount of effort it took to make them dramatic and not hokey-looking.

 Since the film was made “pre-code”, several shocking scenes exist- when Kong rips off Ann’s clothes as she struggles in his palm and Kong’s stepping on and squashing men are featured sparing no graphic details.

-In addition to the great adventure story that is King Kong, lies a tender love story and a bit of melancholy.
-King Kong is not so much a dangerous creature, rather, has fallen in love with Ann and serves as her protector.
+In addition to the great adventure story of King Kong, there is also a tender love story and a bit of melancholy.
+King Kong is not so much a dangerous creature; instead, he has fallen in love with Ann and serves as her protector.

-He is a scared animal, chained and confined, and subsequently shown to a stuffy Broadway crowd as entertainment- he becomes angry.
-I find Kong to be a sympathetic, misunderstood character, and because the human beings in the story are frightened, he becomes their enemy.
+He is a scared animal, chained and confined, and subsequently shown to a stuffy Broadway crowd as entertainment—he becomes angry.
+I find Kong to be a sympathetic, misunderstood character.
+Because the human beings in the story are frightened, he becomes their enemy.
 He adores Ann and would not harm her in any way, but he is perceived as vicious, which he is not.

 It can be argued who the real villain of the story is.
-Would it not be filmmaker Carl, intent on exploiting King Kong and gaining profit from it?
-Is it the tribe people who keep Kong locked up or is it for their protection?
+Would it not have been filmmaker Carl, intent on exploiting King Kong and gaining profit from it?
+Is it the tribe people who keep Kong locked up, or is it for their protection?

 King Kong (1933) is a legendary film.
-A film where audiences will empathize with the “villain” of the story and be impressed by the nuances on the technical side as well as enjoy the conventional and the unconventional love stories presented.
+Audiences will empathize with the “villain” of the story, be impressed by the technical nuances, and enjoy the conventional and unconventional love stories presented.

-One thing is for sure, King Kong is one of the most influential films ever made.
+One thing is sure: King Kong is one of the most influential films ever made.